johnpcarty/Thesaurus-of-Job-Titles/README.md

 - The job_title_dictionary contains my list of words and phrases found in job titles.

 ### For Developers, ATS's and Search Engines
+If you are here for the data, I publish a database in a MySql format.

 I developed a [job title generator](http://www.enlightenjobs.com/job-title-generator.php) that analyzes a job title, matches it to an Assigned Role, and suggests a better job title and keywords, if applicable.
 Check out the Developers subfolder for more information.

 ### About the Thesaurus of Job Titles